ietf-rats-wg/eat/draft-ietf-rats-eat.md

 representation.
 In the case of JSON, Appendix E of {{RFC8610}} is followed.
 Additional rules are given in {{jsoninterop}} where Appendix E is insufficient.

-The CWT specification was authored before CDDL was available and did not use CDDL.
+The CWT and JWT specifications were authored before CDDL was available and did not use CDDL.
-This specification includes a CDDL definition of most of what is described in {{RFC8392}}.
+This specification includes a CDDL definition of most of what is defined in {{RFC8392}}.
+Similarly, this specification includes CDDL for most of what is defined in {{RFC7519}}.

+The UCCS specification does not include CDDL.
+This specification provides CDDL for it.

+(TODO: The authors are open to modifications to this specification and the UCCS specification to include CDDL for UCCS and UJCS there instead of here.)

 ## Operating Model and RATS Architecture